What Is the FINRA Series 7?

 Municipal Securities

 General obligation bonds, revenue bonds, tax treatment, suitability.
-Municipal securities are tested both as investment products and from a regulatory perspective.
+Municipal securities show up both as investment products and from a regulatory angle.

 Packaged Securities